Thirra

+Overview

+Theyyam thira is main sub division of Theyyam.
+It is similar to the Theyyam dance performed in the same region, except that in Theyyam the performer is considered as the god he is representing, while in Thira the performer is considered as to be possessed by god.

 Thira brings the gods to life.
 Performers dress up with ceremonial facial paint and loud clothing and dance in front of the deity, the bhagavathi.
 The objective clearly is to bring a sense of awe to the proceedings.
 Each performer represents a particular deity and is sponsored by devotees as a prayer offering.
 These dancers are viewed as being possessed by the gods when they are in their act, with devotees queuing up to meet them to share woes and wishes.